Average NZ Salaries by Age 2025 - Where Do You Stand?

 - There are several online communities and forums dedicated to personal finance.
 These communities can be good places to get advice from others who are also working on improving their financial situation.

-- The most popular and relevant subreddit for New Zealanders is Personal Finance New Zealand, which has over 60,000 members as of March 2023 and has many great tips and tricks on how Kiwis can increase their income, decrease their expenses and grow their net worth faster.
+- The most popular and relevant subreddit for New Zealanders is Personal Finance New Zealand, which has over 90,000 weekly readers as of January 2026 and has many great tips and tricks on how New Zealanders can increase their income, decrease their expenses and grow their net worth faster.

 Earnings and Net Worth Must-Know Facts

-1. Most Kiwis will reach peak earnings in their 40’s.
+1. Most New Zealanders will reach peak earnings in their 40’s.
 Try to take full advantage of this.

 Typically, people tend to earn the most in their 40s.
 In the past, people in their 30s earned virtually the same as those in their 40s.
 However, the difference between these two age groups has increased, indicating that "peak earnings" tend to occur later in life.